colinsheppard/time/README.md

 Reports the amount of time between *logotime1* and *logotime2* in units of *period-type-string*.
 Note that if the period type is YEAR or MONTH, then the reported value will be a whole number based soley on the month and year components of the LogoTimes.
 If *logotime2* is smaller (earlier than) *logotime1*, the reported value will be negative.

 This primitive is useful for recording the elapsed time between model events because (unlike time:get) it reports the total number of time units, including fractions of units.
 For example, if *start-time* is a LogoTime variable for the time a simulation starts and *end-time* is when the simulation stops, then use *show time:difference-between start-time end-time "days"* to see how many days were simulated.

+** Note **

+For period type of "MONTH", difference-between calculates the number of months between dates as the number of months there are between two logotime instances, which have the same day value.
+For example, if logotime1 is 2000-01-02 then difference-between reports 0 months for logotime2 = 2000-02-01 and 1 month for 2000-02-02.
+However, the value reported is never greater than 11 or less than -11; it reverts to zero when logotime2 reaches one year from logotime1 and then is 1 when logotime2 is 13 months after logotime1, etc.

+For "YEAR", difference-between reports the number [integers] of years there are between two logotime instances.
+The difference is calculated through matching the day and month while truncating values around that date.
+This should apply for leap years, as well.
+For example, if logotime1 is 2000-01-02 then difference-between reports 0 years for logotime2 = 2001-01-01, 1 year for 2000-01-02, and 5 years for 2005-01-02.
+The total number of months between two dates can therefore be calculated as 12 times the value of of difference-between in years plus the value of difference-between in months.

 	print time:difference-between (time:create "2000-01-02 00:00") (time:create "2000-02-02 00:00") "days"
 	;;prints "31"